Rocky Road Chocolate Fudge Bars – Made with fluffy colored marshmallows and walnuts, and covered with rich milk chocolate.

 But, speaking of cookies, I had to add another no-bake favorite to the blog; Rocky Road Chocolate Fudge Bars.

-These little gems are for the lovers of Rocky Road, for the lovers of crunchy, creamy, sweet, and for the lovers of chocolate … Yeah, this fudge bar is for all of us.
+These little gems are for the lovers of Rocky Road, for the lovers of crunchy, creamy, sweet, and for the lovers of chocolate … Yeah, this chocolate fudge is for all of us.

 For this recipe, I used walnuts and marshmallows to add to the chocolate.
-I have seen and tasted similar cookies with peanuts in place of the walnuts, and gelatin in place of sweetened condensed milk.
-The variations are there, but I like this recipe the best.
+I have seen and tasted similar bars or cookies with peanuts in place of the walnuts, and gelatin in place of sweetened condensed milk.
+The variations are there, but I like this recipe for Rocky Road Chocolate Fudge Bars the best.
 They are as soft as pillows, but the walnut provides a sweet crunch, just enough to add to the texture of the bar.

 Rocky Road Chocolate Bars